Everything You Need To Know About Bipolar Disorder

 Understanding Bipolar Disorder

-Previously called manic depression or manic-depressive illness, bipolar disorder (BD) is a serious mental health condition that leads to abrupt shifts in mood.
+Previously called manic depression or manic-depressive illness, bipolar disorder (BD) is a serious mental health condition that leads to shifts in mood.
 It consists of depressive states as well as episodes of mania.

 During manic episodes, people feel as if they are on a “high” and have extreme amounts of energy.
 In depressive episodes, people experience feelings of sadness or indifference.

-In addition to changing moods, bipolar disorder causes rapid shifts in focus and activity levels.
+In addition to changing moods, bipolar disorder causes shifts in focus and activity levels.
 People with untreated BD can struggle with carrying out daily tasks.

 Approximately 10 million people in the U.S. have bipolar disorder.
 It impacts men and women equally.